davenquinn/xenoliths/paper/text/figure-captions.md

 values of surface heat flow $q_0$ are plotted beneath the data, with 80-90 mW/m^2 highlighted as maximum reasonable geotherms for the mantle.
 A dashed box shows the extent of sample temperatures along these geotherms.
-The synthesis of this data suggests that the samples were sourced from ~45--70 km depth.
+The synthesis of this data suggests that the samples were sourced from ~45--75 km depth.

 ##model_results

-Temperature-depth profiles through the crust and upper mantle at key timesteps during the evolution of the three tectonic scenarios.
+Temperature-depth profiles through the crust and upper mantle at key timesteps during the evolution of the three tectonic scenarios shown in
-Each plotted profile represents a different model run based on the same scenario. (a) presents a shallow slab window scenario, with underplating of upwelling asthenosphere truncating a forearc geotherm at 24 Ma.
+@fig:model_tracers.
+Each profile represents a different model run based on the same scenario. (a) A shallow slab window scenario, with underplating of upwelling asthenosphere truncating a forearc geotherm at 24 Ma.
 This asthenosphere is held against the base of the crust from 0--6 Myr, accounting for the spread of models in the second panel.
-The final panel tracks all models to the present. (b) shows stalled slabs of different ages, with panels corresponding to shared tectonic events, modeled at different times based on the timing of subduction and age of oceanic crust.
+The final panel tracks all models to the present. (b) Stalled slabs of different ages, with panels corresponding to shared tectonic events, modeled at different times based on the timing of subduction and age of oceanic crust.
 Subduction is bracketed by T$_\textrm{start}$ and T$_\textrm{end}$, with T$_\textrm{start}$ = T$_\textrm{end}$ -- 1.04 Myr for all cases.
-The youngest and hottest of these runs corresponds to the "Monterey plate" tectonic scenario. (c) tracks Farallon Plate mantle lithosphere emplaced beneath the central California coast by mantle duplexing during the late Cretaceous [@fig:cross_sections] and reheated by a pulse of heat from below during the Miocene slab window [@fig:neogene_sections].
+The youngest and hottest of these runs corresponds to the "Monterey plate" tectonic scenario. (c) Farallon Plate mantle lithosphere emplaced beneath the central California coast by mantle duplexing during the late Cretaceous [@fig:cross_sections] and reheated by a pulse of heat from below during the Miocene slab window [@fig:neogene_sections].
 The second panel, at the end of subduction, shows the geologic temperature constraints used to tune the model to subduction conditions on the late-Cretaceous megathrust [e.g. @Ducea2003; @Kidder2006] In this scenario, oceanic lithosphere is 55 Myr old at the time of subduction.

 ##model_tracers

-Temperature-time tracers for each modeled scenario shown in
-@fig:model_results, following the evolution of particles at final depths of 40 and 75 km in the model domain (dashed and solid lines, respectively), bracketing the boundary conditions of the Crystal Knob xenolith suite.
-All models conclude at 1.65 Ma, the eruptive age of the Crystal Knob xenoliths.
-(a) shows a scenario corresponding to upwelling-driven mantle lithosphere replacement to the base of the crust during the Mendocino slab window episode beginning at 24 Ma [@Wilson2005].
-Asthenospheric mantle is held at the base of the crust for a period of time between 0 and 6 Myr to represent potential durations of active convection.
-(b) shows a range of scenarios corresponding to oceanic lithosphere slices underplated at different times during the subduction of the Farallon plate until its cessation in the Neogene.
+Temperature-time tracers for each modeled scenario, following the evolution of particles at final depths of 40 and 75 km in the model domain (dashed and solid lines, respectively), bracketing the boundary conditions of the Crystal Knob xenolith suite.
+All models conclude at 1.65 Ma, the eruptive age of the Crystal Knob xenoliths. (a) Upwelling-driven mantle lithosphere replacement to the base of the crust during the Mendocino slab window episode beginning at 24 Ma [@Wilson2005].
+Asthenospheric mantle is held at the base of the crust for a period of time between 0 and 6 Myr to represent potential durations of active convection. (b) Oceanic lithosphere slices underplated at different times until the cessation of Farallon-plate subduction in the Neogene.
 The youngest of these scenarios corresponds to the likely thermal evolution of a Monterey Plate stalled slab.
-The models with subduction times >30 Ma are included for completeness, though none of these can be linked to geologic features of the margin as well as the Cretaceous underplating and Monterey plate scenarios.
-Model tracers begin at 10 and 45 km beneath the seafloor and are advected to depths of 40 and 75 km during subduction over the first 1.04 Myr of the model run.
-(c) tracks a Farallon-plate slab subducted and underplated during the late Cretaceous, as envisioned in @fig:cross_sections.
+The models with subduction times >30 Ma are included for completeness, though they do not correspond to specific events recorded by geologic features in coastal California.
+Model tracers begin at 10 and 45 km beneath the seafloor and are advected to depths of 40 and 75 km during subduction over the first 1.04 Myr of the model run. (c) A Farallon-plate slab subducted and underplated during the late Cretaceous, as envisioned in
+@fig:cross_sections.
 While similar to the older models of **B**, it is tuned for key thermobarometric constraints on subduction channel schists [@Kidder2003].
-The effect of
-Mendocino slab window upwelling at the base of this section is shown, with timing equivalent to the replacement of the entire mantle lithosphere represented in (a).
+The effect of Mendocino slab window upwelling at the base of this section is shown, with timing equivalent to the replacement of the entire mantle lithosphere represented in (a).

 ##model_comparison